What Exactly Is Vipassana Meditation?

 Vipassana is a great way to treat a variety of mental health concerns, including anxiety and depression.

-When you have troublesome thoughts that cause your mind to feel stress, it will cause stress on the body, too.
-So instead of just trying to get rid of the thoughts, Vipassana teaches you how to release the thoughts and tension from your body, at the same time.
+When troublesome thoughts cause your mind to feel stressed, they also stress the body.
+So, instead of just trying to get rid of the thoughts, Vipassana teaches you how to simultaneously release the thoughts and tension from your body.

 If only one of those principles is practiced, it may not be as effective in truly relieving the mental health concerns that you may have.